How To Use Strong Verbs To Add Punch To Your Writing

 Common weak verbs

-Here are five common weak verbs that are used a lot in fiction writing.
+Here are five common weak verbs that are often used in fiction writing.

 Look at the alternative verbs that are much stronger and far more expressive and rarely need to use an adverb.